Valandur/Web-API/docs/API.md

 will take care of serializing your data to json.

-## 2. Views
+### 2. Views

 Views are used when you don't have direct access to a certain class (for example when serialing sponge/minecraft objects), or annotations are too complicated to use.

-A view defines basically a "copy" of your data object, which contains only the data which will be serialized.
+A view defines a "copy" of your data object, which contains only the data which will be serialized.
 This can also be used for caching means, if your data object is not thread safe.

 Views can also take advantage of all the annotations listed above, but should be built with